EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Experiments

 \subsection{Ablation Study}

-We conduct extensive experiments to study the effectiveness and necessity of each design choice proposed in our DiFSD.
-We use DiFSD-S as the default model for ablation.
+We conduct extensive experiments to study the effectiveness of our EgoFSD.
+We use EgoFSD-S as default for ablation.
+More experiments are provided in the Appendix.

-\textbf{Effect of Sparse Perception.} In addition to BEV-perception based end-to-end methods~\cite{hu2023planning,jiang2023vad}, recent end-to-end planning method~\cite{sun2024sparsedrive} resorts to the sparse perception fashion to provide advanced 3D detection and online mapping results with high efficiency.
-To study the significance of advanced perception encoders for ego-planning, we compare the perception performance of various end-to-end methods as shown in Tab.~\ref{tab_perception}.
-With sparse perception encoder~\cite{lin2023sparse4d}, the performance of 3D object detection and online mapping can be greatly improved (10.6 NDS and 7.5 mAP, respectively) compared with dense BEV-based perception paradigm~\cite{li2022bevformer}.
-And the end-to-end planner~\cite{sun2024sparsedrive} equipped with the advanced perception encoder can consistently boost the planning performance as shown in Tab.~\ref{table_open_loop}.
-Therefore, the perception performance is essential for the end-to-end planner, which decides the planning upper-bound and provides rich clues of surrounding environment including both dynamic and static elements.

-\textbf{Necessity of Geometric Prior.} We claim that only interactive agent and map queries are significant for ego-vehicle planning, where the Closest In-Path Vehicle as well as Stationary (CIPV / CIPS) are more likely to interact with the ego-vehicle.
+\textbf{Necessity of Geometric Prior.} We claim that the Closest In-Path Vehicle as well as Stationary (CIPV / CIPS) are more likely to interact with the ego-vehicle.
 To verify the necessity of such geometric prior, we conduct exhaustive ablations of the ego-centric query selector as show in Tab.~\ref{table_geometry}.
 Without ego-centric selection, fewer objects randomly selected can result in worse planning results.
-While using the ego-centric cross attention, only 2\% of surrounding queries are enough for achieving convincing planning performance, instead of considering all existing dynamic/static elements.
-Besides, introducing the geometric prior through attention can dramatically reduce the L2 error and collision rate by 8\% and 42\% respectively.
-Meanwhile, when utilizing the ground-truth geometric score for upper-limit evaluation, we can obtain the extremely lower average L2 error and collision rate (0.23$m$ and 0.07\% respectively).
-Undoubtedly, the proposed ego-centric selector equipped with geometric attention is nontrivial for efficient interaction and motion planner.
+While using the ego-centric cross attention, only 2\% of surrounding queries are enough for achieving convincing planning performance.
+Besides, introducing the geometric prior through attention can dramatically reduce the collision rate by 42\% especially, thanks to the superior interactive planning.
+Meanwhile, when utilizing the Ground-Truth geometric score for upper-limit evaluation, we can obtain the extremely excellent planning performance (0.23$m$ average L2 error). \textbf{The proposed ego-centric query selector equipped with geometric attention is nontrivial for motion planner.}